-Leaders approve Prince Charles to succeed Queen as Commonwealth head: Sky news
+Leaders approve Prince Charles to succeed Queen as Commonwealth head -Sky news

 LONDON (Reuters) - Prince Charles was approved as the successor to Queen Elizabeth as head of the Commonwealth at a meeting of the group’s heads of government in Windsor on Friday, Sky News reported citing unnamed sources.

-There had been calls for the role to be rotated around the 53 member-states, most of which are former British territories, but in recent days the queen, the British government and other leaders have backed Charles to take on the role.
+There have been calls for the role to be rotated around the 53 member-states, most of which are former British territories, but in recent days the queen, the British government and other leaders have backed Charles.

+The Commonwealth Secretariat, which carries out the organization’s day-to-day work, did not immediately respond to a request for comment.
+Prime Minister Theresa May’s office did not comment on the report.

+The succession issue was due to be discussed at the final day of the meeting, when leaders traveled 20 miles outside London for private meetings at the queen’s Windsor Castle home.

 Reporting by William James; editing by Stephen Addison